Financial District Bars & Nightlife

 22 Peck Slip, 151 Water St., Financial District

 At first glance, this looks like a laid-back bar with a good cocktail list; but the major appeal, here, is that on Sundays, they bring in Maryland Blue Crabs.
 These are served alongside nicer bar food than you'd expect, like truffled fries and a homemade burger.
-There are two locations downtown—one in Tribeca, one in the South Street Seaport.
+There is another downtown location in Tribeca.

 You may also like